Programs and Services

 Job Search Workshops - Offered each semester, these sessions include everything you need to know to successfully land a job or internship.

-- Interview Like a Pro: Hear about what you can expect in an interview and how to stand out from the crowd.
+- Interview Skills: Hear about what you can expect in an interview and how to stand out from the crowd.
 We also address the importance of preparation and research.
 Highly recommended for all students.

 Gearing Up for Graduate School (late September - October)